Stena Superfast X ferry Review and Specifications

 - At all times during the voyage, dogs must be leashed and muzzled, and never left alone.

-- Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear harness or jacket).
+- Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear a harness or jacket).

 - On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) must have valid EU pet passport with standard information about the animal's identity, vaccinations (other treatments).
 Pets also must have approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
-Pets travelling to Norway must be treated for tapeworm.
-Passengers with pets must arrive at the port at least 1 hour prior departure.
+Pets traveling to Norway must be treated for tapeworm.
+Passengers with pets must arrive at the port at least 1 hour prior to departure.

 - On STENA ferries to England and Ireland, passengers with pets must arrive at the port at least 2 hours prior departure.
-For all other routes this time is 1 - 1,5 hours.
+For all other routes, this time is 1 - 1,5 hours.
 All animals are subject to the UK Pet Travel scheme rules and must be at least 15 weeks old.
 EU pet passport and microchips are required.
 Car passengers can ferry up to 5 animals (per vehicle).
 These cars receive a colored hanger (placed on the windscreen rear-view mirror until customs are cleared in each port).
 Pets in vehicles must remain inside at all times.
-Foot passengers are allowed up to 5 pets, but pre-booking onboard kennel is required.
-Children travelling with an animal must be 16 years old.
+Foot passengers are allowed up to 5 pets, but the pre-booking of an onboard kennel is required.
+Children traveling with an animal must be 16 years old.
 When traveling with 6 or more animals, they must be at least 6 months old.

 - All STENA ships have onboard kennels, of which 7 big (100x97x94 cm), 2x medium-sized (100x64x108 cm) and 16 small (100x65x50 cm).
 All cabins provide TV monitoring of the kennels.
 Visits of the pet during the voyage are recommended.